UdayKrishnanCK/Water-Quality-Prediction-System/README.md

 Loading the trained model and utility functions Building the web application using Streamlit
 Header and description
-User input for temperature, pH, and light intensity Prediction of water quality using the trained model Displaying the predicted water quality
+User input for temperature, pH, turbidity and other parameters Prediction of water quality using the trained model Displaying the predicted water quality

 Conclusion
-This project demonstrates the prediction of water quality based on various parameters such as temperature, pH, and light intensity using machine learning algorithms.
+This project demonstrates the prediction of water quality based on various parameters such as temperature, pH, and chlorine levels using machine learning algorithms.
 The project includes data preprocessing, EDA, model training, and prediction, and provides utility functions for data visualization and analysis.